 Earlier cars will therefore have a Fairlane 500 script on the rear fender and trunk lid with later cars displaying the Galaxie name.

 The tri-color red, black and white interior color scheme on this Sunliner look great with the Raven Black paint.
 Thirteen paint colors (plus two tone options) were available for 1959.

 Inside we see the redesigned for '59 instrument panel with the new, flattened speedometer.
 We can also see the original owner of this Sunliner opted to purchase A MagicAire heater / defroster and AM radio costing $75 and $59 respectively.

 For an extra $118 you got the 292 cubic inch Thunderbird V8 engine rather than the standard 223 cubic inch Mileage Maker 6 cylinder engine.
 For $141 you got the 332 cubic inch Thunderbird Special V8 that is in this car.
 All came standard with a 3-speed manual transmission.
 This Sunliner is also fitted with a Ford-O-Matic automatic transmission costing $190.
 There was also another automatic transmission available- the Cruise-O-Matic coming in at $231.

 Ford sold 45,868 Sunliners during the 1959 model year.
 Prices started at $2,839 for the six cylinder version.

 1959 was a great year for Ford with sales up over 45% over the 1958 figures and got very close to knocking Chevrolet off of the number one spot.
 It's not surprising as Ford had, arguably, produced one of the finest looking cars in their history.

-Having had a recent engine rebuild, this Ford is just in need of some cosmetic work.
-It is currently for sale on eBay. (follow the link for even more photos)
+This Ford Sunliner is currently for sale on eBay. (follow the link for even more photos)